aws-samples/aws-serverless-workshops/MachineLearning/2_ModelBuilding/README.md

 1. Once complete, you should have a trained model in S3.

 ### Step 4: Verify you have a model
-1. Navigate to [Amazon S3](https://console.aws.amazon.com/s3/) in the console
+1. Navigate to your Cloud9 environment
-1. Navigate to the data bucket you created
+1. Run the following command to verify you have a model:
-1. Navigate to a directory with a name containing `linear-learner-TODAYS_DATE`
+    ```
-1. Navigate to `output` directory
+    aws s3 ls s3://$bucket/linear-learner --recursive
-1. Verify you see `model.tar.gz`
+    ```
-1. Close S3 tab
+1. If you get a result, great.
+If you don't get a result, check for errors in the Amazon SageMaker notebook output.
-1. Close out of all Amazon SageMaker tabs
+1. Close all Amazon SageMaker tabs.

 ## Learn more about Amazon SageMaker:
 * [First Time Amazon SageMaker User](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html#first-time-user)